 Currently an outstanding leadership authority in our country, Scott Spreier, a CDA client decades ago, has special insight on what it takes to change careers.
 From personal experience, Scott understands how to move forward from the familiar to a new direction providing opportunities to gain a strong career focus.
 He moved from managing editor of a rapidly declining newspaper (Dallas Times Herald) to a noted national author and experienced executive coach for top executives.
 His success demonstrates first hand knowledge of the challenges and pressures faced by leaders in our current volatile times!
-Do attend!

 About Scott Spreier: Delivering results for clients

 Scott focuses primarily on helping executives more effectively address key organizational and business issues, including innovation, sustainable growth, and strategic alignment.
 Coaching executives and working with senior teams, he helps clients focus on how they can create climates and cultures that embrace change and enhance performance.

 Scott has consulted with a number of Fortune 500 companies in a wide range of sectors, including technology, telecommunications, pharmaceuticals, and government.
 Clients he has worked with include: Microsoft, Astra Zeneca, Unilever, NASA, the Department of Defense, and the Obama Administration.